AtharvKulkarni24/MIni-Chat-platform-/README.md

 ## 📄 License

 Open source — use as you like.
-(Add a LICENSE file if you want a specific license.)

 ---

-If you'd like, I can also:
-- Add a short demo GIF or screenshots and update the README
-- Add a `start` script to `package.json` (e.g., `"start": "node index.js"`)
-- Convert `created_at` to `Date` and format timestamps in the UI

-Would you like any of those improvements now? ✅